A Crash Course in Optimizing Your Author Blog for the Search Engines

 Site Speed

-You also want to make sure you keep certain information out of the search engines.
-Again, this can get quite technical, so you may need to get help with this.
+You also want to keep certain information out of the search engines.
+Again, this can get quite technical so that you may need help.
 And tools like Yoast SEO (linked above) can make it easier.
-For example, let’s say you have lots of pages with very similar text.
-This may then be considered “duplicate or low-quality content” by Google, and that’s one thing Google really doesn’t like.
+For example, let’s say you have many pages with similar text.
+This may then be considered “duplicate or low-quality content” by Google, and that’s one thing Google doesn’t like.
 So making sure such duplicate pages don’t end up indexed by Google can be important to the well-being of your site.
 Effective use of noindex and robots.txt can be beneficial with this.

 Does Your Site Work Well on All Screens?

 You especially want to make sure your site is fully responsive.
-Responsive means that your site looks good regardless of ther screen size the person is viewing your site on, whether it’s a laptop, desktop, tablet, or mobile.
-Many WordPress themes are fully responsive, so this problem may be solved for you already if you’re using WordPress.
-But if you’re not using WordPress, or aren’t sure at all about this process, again, you may need to hire some help to help you resolve this.
+Responsive means that your site looks good regardless of ther screen size the person is viewing it on, whether it’s a laptop, desktop, tablet, or mobile.
+Many WordPress themes are fully responsive, so this problem may be solved if you’re using WordPress.
+But if you’re not using WordPress, or aren’t sure about this process, again, you may need to hire some help to help you resolve this.
 A quick way to check whether your site is responsive is to re-size your browser window and see what happens.